TheRealMarcusChiu/personal-website-2/content/tinkering/2025-06-05/index.md

 There can be one or more worker-nodes in a cluster.

-In my case, I have one control-node and worker-node on each of my three Proxmox-servers.
+In my case, I have one control-node and one worker-node on each of my three Proxmox-servers.

 # Setup Ubuntu VMs in Proxmox Cluster

+To set up a node, we need to set up a Virtual Machine (VM) in Proxmox.

-Launch 2 [Ubuntu Server](https://ubuntu.com/download/server) VMs on each of the three Proxmox servers - for a total of 6 VMs.
+I'll be launching 2 [Ubuntu Server](https://ubuntu.com/download/server) VMs on each of the three Proxmox servers - for a total of 6 VMs.

-Since launching 1 Ubuntu Server takes a while to set up - I recommend creating a [Proxmox template](https://pve.proxmox.com/wiki/VM_Templates_and_Clones) after the first setup and then cloning it 6 times.
+Since launching one Ubuntu Server takes a while to set up - I recommend creating a [Proxmox template](https://pve.proxmox.com/wiki/VM_Templates_and_Clones) after the first setup and then cloning it 6 times.

 # Configuration for Both Control & Worker nodes